 The Importance of Public Speaking

 Sooner or later, you will be asked to speak in front of an audience.
-When that time comes, would you rather be caught flatfooted (or tongue-tied as the case may be), or will you grab the opportunity and triumph?
+When that time comes, would you prefer to be caught flatfooted (or tongue-tied as the case may be) or will you grab the opportunity and TRIUMPH?

 • You may be asked to deliver a toast for the bride and groom during a wedding.